-If you were recently arrested for driving while intoxicated or accused of DWI, you need a skilled Plano DWI defense Attorneys to represent you.
-At Edgett Law Firm, our firm is committed to providing aggressive, effective legal defense.
+If you were recently arrested for driving while intoxicated or accused of DWI, you need a skilled Plano DWI defense attorneys to represent you.
+At the Edgett Law Firm, our firm is committed to providing aggressive, effective legal defense.

 Working to Protect Your Future in Plano, TX

 When you are arrested for any type of crime, your future is on the line.
 If the DWI charges involve any other elements such as injuring another person, you could be facing increased consequences.
 Hiring an experienced Plano DWI lawyer can help you protect your rights and your future, whether it is your first DWI or you have been previously charged with a DWI.

 Our firm offers more than a decade of legal experience, and we are committed to protecting your rights and fighting for your best interests.
 Our Plano criminal defense team represents a wide range of cases, including those which involve the suspension of occupational driver’s licenses, intoxication assault, and intoxication manslaughter.

 Our law firm can also strive to win you a favorable outcome if you are going through an ALR hearing.